Stark1970-linux/cremniy/ROADMAP.md

 - [ ] 🟢 [Highlight in yellow across other tools when selecting in one tool](https://github.com/munirov/cremniy/issues/244)
 - [ ] 🟢 [Configure and customize app themes](https://github.com/munirov/cremniy/issues/246)

+> [!WARNING]
+> If you'd like to work on an issue, please leave a comment on it first to avoid duplicate effort.

 ## 🔮 Future Plans

 - Debugger for running project